Exporting Your Audit Data: CSV, JSON, and HTML Reports

 From the Dashboard for a property:

-- The JSON contains high-level metrics: total pages, pages with issues, non-200 count, total words, average words per page, image counts, internal/external links, redirect stats, response times, and issue count by category.
+- Summary (JSON) — Aggregate metrics: total pages, issues, non-200 count, word counts, links, redirects, response times, and issue count by category.
+Useful for BI scripts and before/after snapshots.

 Your data stays local

-Exports are generated from the data already stored by BearAudit.
+Exports are generated from data already stored by BearAudit.
 Nothing is sent to a server.
-If you crawl again later, export again to get an updated CSV or JSON—useful for monthly or quarterly audits.
+Re-crawl and export again for updated snapshots—useful for monthly or quarterly audits.